 Ashley Scott Meyers

-yourname@gmail.com
+E-mail: your-email-address@gmail.com

 Things you should avoid:

 Do not beg.
-Avoid writing things like, “I know I have the talent, I just need somehow to give me a chance.”
+Avoid writing things like, “I know I have the talent, I just need someone to give me a chance.”
 There’s the old saying “show me don’t tell me.”
 If you’re so talented let your writing speak for itself.

-To not write about how great your script is.
+Do not write about how great your script is.
 Avoid writing things like, “I’ve written a modern masterpiece that is destined to become one of the top box office hits of all time.”
 Again, let your writing do the talking.

-Do not mention any names that you think would be perfect for your project.
+Do not mention any names who you think would be perfect for your project.
 Avoid writing things like “I think Spielberg would be the perfect director and I have Tom Cruise in mind for the lead.”
 It’s unlikely that anyone reading your query letter has any connection to anyone you might mention.
 However, if you have a personal connection with name talent and they’ve agreed to help you with the project that is worth mentioning.
 But make sure it’s the truth because you will be called out on this.

 Do not mention how much money you think you should make for the script.
 You’re trying to get people to read the script not negotiate a deal.
 It’s irrelevant at this stage.